-Study Area A: Needwood Road and Vicinity
+Study Area A: Needwood Road and Vicinity (Figures 3 and 4)

-- Connecting the ICC pathway west-terminus at Needwood Road with Midcounty Highway: - along the current master plan route via the old ICC right-of-way through the park; or - via new, shared-use paths along Needwood, Muncaster Mill and Shady Grove Roads, perhaps using Applewood Lane to connect Muncaster Mill Road with the future ICC/Midcounty Highway interchange. - Deciding whether to eliminate the master planned alignment through the park in favor of a parallel route to the master planned highway alignment not selected in the ROD.
+- Connecting the ICC pathway west-terminus at Needwood Road with Midcounty Highway: - o along the current master plan route via the old ICC right-of-way through the park; or - o via new, shared-use paths along Needwood, Muncaster Mill and Shady Grove Roads, perhaps using Applewood Lane to connect Muncaster Mill Road with the future ICC/Midcounty Highway interchange. - Deciding whether to eliminate the master planned alignment through the park in favor of a parallel route to the master planned highway alignment not selected in the ROD.

 This CBP segment provides a critical pathway connection between the I-270 Corridor and Georgia Avenue communities.
 The selected alternative highway alignment for this area-Rock Creek Option C-avoids sensitive natural resources but does not accommodate the trail connection, primarily because the highway was designed with a small footprint to avoid impacts to the Mill Creek communities.
 A bikeway connection across the Rock Creek Main Stem is needed to link the up-County and down-County bikeway/pathway systems.
 An independent hard surface trail within the old master plan alignment would add cost and cause the same environmental impacts as the highway and should not be built.
-As a result, the County must find an alternative route to connect the ICC pathway terminus at Needwood Road with the future shared use path along Midcounty Highway.
+As a result, the County must find an alternative route to connect the ICC pathway terminus at Needwood Road with the future shared use path along Midcounty Highway (A on figure 3).
+Several alternative alignments were studied, including the options shown on figure 4 and described below: